 On this page

-What is a typo?
+What’s a typo?

-- A missing letter in a word, “hllo” → “hello”
+- A missing letter: “hllo” → “hello”

-- An extraneous letter, “heello” → “hello”
+- An extraneous letter: “heello” → “hello”

 - Inverted letters: “hlelo” → “hello”